Skip to main content

 • “I relaxed for 5 minutes to this music long enough to realize that I was going to be okay.”

-• “The music is mostly in MIDI format, and while not all tracks have long loops, it creates a unique atmosphere.”
+• “Audio-wise, the music is mostly in MIDI format and not many of the tracks have long loops, but judge that how you will.”

 • “The music and graphics are serviceable in most cases, but they are every bit as grating as something from a 2003 freeware flash game.”